BenedictAdamson/MC-web/MC-database/README.md

 # MC-database
-© Copyright Benedict Adamson 2018-21.
+© Copyright Benedict Adamson 2018-23.

 MC-database is the game database server of the Mission Command game.
 It is a [mongoDB](https://www.mongodb.com/) document database server.
-It is distinct from the MC-auth-db component, which is the authentication and authorization database server.

 MC-database is a Docker image, based on the official [`mongo` image](https://hub.docker.com/_/mongo) published by monogoDB.
 A Docker image for MC-database is available from the  public repository
 [https://hub.docker.com/r/benedictadamson/mc-database](https://hub.docker.com/r/benedictadamson/mc-database).